Creative Branding Tactics to Elevate Your Small Business Visibility

 Source: Unsplash

-Whether your business is solely based online or operated from a physical store, customers love packaging that goes the extra mile.
+Whether your business is solely online or operates a physical store, customers love packaging that goes the extra mile.

 For some, it could be a “thank you” card or a token gift expressing gratitude for supporting your small business.
 It lets them know you appreciate their loyalty and creates a sense of community.